jeffqchen/TwinDiamond-Twin-Famicom-Expansion-to-NES-SNES-Controller-Adapter/README.md

 <img src="./Pics/10.jpg" width="400px" />

+## Compatibility Issue

-Note that due to the way different games are coded, some games can't read the controllers connected on the expansion port (mostly non-Japanese games, designed for the NES).
+Due to the way different games are coded, [some games](https://github.com/jeffqchen/Famicom-Expansion-Port-Switcher/wiki#significant-titles-affected) can't read the controllers connected on the expansion port (mostly non-Japanese games, designed for the NES).

+I have designed an [internal mod](https://github.com/jeffqchen/Famicom-Expansion-Port-Switcher/wiki/Sharp-Twin-Famicom) to deal with this compatibily issue.

 -----------